top of page

 Balancing the entirety in full dare.

-#The speciality of this poetry is that with every stanza one line is getting erased.
-This poem is my salutation to Mother Earth.
+The specialty of this poetry is that with each stanza, one line is erased.
+This poem serves as my tribute to Mother Earth.'

 arnabsengupta007